Pari55051/spiderman-tribute-website/README.md

 ## Technologies Used:
 - HTML
 - CSS
+- JavaScript (for video toggle + Swiper.js for the snippets section)
-- A lot of graphic editing for the assets used
+- A lot of image editing for the assets used

 ## How to Run:
 1. open the live demo link [<insert link>]